Model Predictive Control with Environment Adaptation for Legged Locomotion: Introduction

 While models play an important role in obtaining computationally light MPC formulations, the choice of solution method is also paramount to achieve fast online re-planning with MPC.
 A \gls{ddp} based approach demonstrated the real-time performance with whole-body MPC \cite{koenemann15iros} on HRP-2 humanoid.
-Recently, \cite{Grandia2019} proposed a \gls{ddp}-based MPC using a kinodynamic model which re-plans at a low frequency of $15\,\mathrm{Hz}$ with a time horizon of $1\,\mathrm{s}$ on a quadruped.
-The main drawbacks of \gls{ddp} based approaches are: 1) the need of writing custom-made solvers, 2) some difficulty in implementing hard-inequality and switching constraints.
+Recently, \cite{Grandia2019} proposed a \gls{ddp}-based MPC using a kinodynamic model which re-plans at a frequency of $15\,\mathrm{Hz}$ with a prediction horizon of $1\,\mathrm{s}$ on a quadruped.
+The main drawbacks of \gls{ddp} based approaches is the difficulty in implementing hard-inequality and switching constraints.
 Hard-inequality constraints need to be implemented as penalties (e.g., with relaxed-barriers) \cite{Hauser2007} while the switching constraints are formulated using Augmented Lagrangian methods \cite{Lantoine2012, Li2020}.
 Though not obvious at first sight, these methods are essentially equivalent to direct optimal control based on multiple-shooting~\cite{Bock1984} in combination with some form of \gls{nlp} solvers using barrier functions in the real-time iteration scheme~\cite{Diehl2005}.
 One such framework is provided by $\texttt{acados}$~\cite{Verschueren2019}.